-As operator of our pipelines, except Iroquois and a certain portion of the PNGTS facilities, jointly owned with Maritimes and Northeast Pipeline LLC (MNE) (the Joint Facilities), TC Energy provides capital and operating services to our pipeline systems.
+As operator of our pipelines, except Iroquois, TC Energy provides capital and operating services to our pipeline systems.
 TC Energy incurs costs on behalf of our pipeline systems, including, but not limited to, employee salary and benefit costs, and property and liability insurance costs.
 These costs are reimbursed by our pipeline systems.
 Iroquois does not receive any capital and operating services from TC Energy (Refer to Note 3, "Equity Investments").
 The Iroquois pipeline system is operated by Iroquois Pipeline Operating Company, a wholly owned subsidiary of Iroquois.
-The Joint Facilities are operated by M&N Operating Company, LLC.
-Therefore, Iroquois and the Joint Facilities do not receive capital and operating services from TC Energy.
+Therefore, Iroquois and does not receive capital and operating services from TC Energy.